-While we know that depression is very common – and is now considered the most common cause of disability globally, the precise aetiological mechanism remains unclear.
-However, it is accepted that the risk factors which predispose individuals to develop depression are legion; these are a delicate blend of genetic factors, epigenetic modifications, and life experiences.
+While we know that depression is very common – and is now considered the most common cause of disability globally – the precise aetiological mechanism remains unclear.
+However, it is accepted that the risk factors that predispose individuals to develop depression are legion; these are a delicate blend of genetic factors, epigenetic modifications, and life experiences.
 However, it may be fair to state that the more we learn of depression, the more questions arise.

 These commonly used medications are lifesaving interventions for many who are prescribed these.
-SSRI’s are also evidenced to increase brain-derived neurotrophic factors (BDNF), which promotes neuronal and glial cell survival and promotes adult neurogenesis within the hippocampus.
-These mechanisms are considered crucial within the treatment of depressive illnesses.
+SSRIs are also evidenced to increase brain-derived neurotrophic factors (BDNF), which promotes neuronal and glial cell survival and promotes adult neurogenesis within the hippocampus.
+These mechanisms are considered crucial in the treatment of depressive illnesses.

 While progress is being made related to understanding the interface between stress and health, there is still much to understand.
-We know that a nurturing environment can protect against subsequent stress, as well as that stressful experiences (particularly during development) may precipitate long-lasting alterations of the HPA axis; as well as influencing subsequent emotional reactivity, and that many of these alterations persist long after the initial stress has been removed.
+We know that a nurturing environment can protect against subsequent stress, as well as that stressful experiences (particularly during development) may precipitate long-lasting alterations of the HPA axis and influence subsequent emotional reactivity.
+Many of these alterations persist long after the initial stress has been removed.
 But, what can we do now, today, to best manage our own stress levels?
 As you’d expect, try to minimise your stress, but of course, this isn’t always possible.
-Some small changes may assist, maybe commence with a reduction of alcohol consumption, along with an introduction sleep hygiene and exercise.
-Exercise, considered to be just as effective as SSRI’s in mild depression, is also evidenced to enhance adult neurogenesis within the hippocampus – potentially mitigating the effect of depression.
+Some small changes may assist; maybe commence with a reduction of alcohol consumption, along with an introduction to sleep hygiene and exercise.
+Exercise, considered to be just as effective as SSRIs in mild depression, is also evidenced to enhance adult neurogenesis within the hippocampus – potentially mitigating the effect of depression.